Combat-Related Special Compensation

 Loy O'Kelley

-I retired as a 1LT after enlisted and officer service in the U.S. Army Infantry, with two combat tours in Afghanistan, a Combat Infantryman Badge, and eighteen VA-rated conditions from those years.
+I retired from military service after serving as both enlisted and officer in the U.S. Army, with two combat tours in Afghanistan, a Combat Infantryman Badge, and eighteen VA-rated conditions from those years.

 When I sat down to file my own CRSC packet, I learned exactly how brutal the process is — and how easy it is to lose tens of thousands of dollars to a single weak narrative or missing enclosure.
 So I built the packet the way it should be built.
 277 pages.
 Every condition documented.
 Every causation chain proved.